ArunVetha/Assignment2Final/README.md

 - The photos used in this site were obtained https://www.pxwall.com.
 And the data utilised are fetched from github API.

 ### Acknowledgements
-- I received inspiration for this project from myself, Youtube, few of my peers and internet
+- I received inspiration for this project from myself, Youtube, few of my peers and internet.